Inaugurations are highly anticipated events in D.C. Now people must watch from their couches.

 “As a Black woman and a descendant of slaves, this is really big moment,” she said.
 “And those people who stormed the Capitol, they robbed everybody of being a part of it.”

 Twelve years ago, the National Mall was packed with millions of people who came to witness the inauguration of the first Black president.
-Four years ago, the Mall erupted with clashes as crowds descended to celebrate and refute President Trump’s victory.
+Four years ago, the Mall erupted with clashes as crowds descended to celebrate and dispute President Trump’s victory.
 This year, the Mall will mostly be empty but for journalists, law enforcement and close to 200,000 flags planted to represent people unable to attend in person.

 Despite the pandemic, Americans across the country had configured intricate plans to quarantine and get coronavirus tests before traveling by plane, by car and by foot to celebrate the inauguration of President-elect Joe Biden and Vice President-elect Kamala D. Harris.
 The attack on the Capitol, however, was the last straw for many still hoping to lay eyes on history.

-In the past two weeks, regional leaders have urged people to stay away from D.C., the U.S. Secret Service and other federal agencies have closed down the National Mall, and 25,000 National Guard troops have turned the city center into a militarized zone meant to keep visitors out.
+In the past two weeks, regional leaders have urged people to stay away from D.C., the U.S. Secret Service and other federal agencies have closed down the Mall, and 25,000 National Guard troops have turned the city center into a militarized zone meant to keep visitors out.
 As a result, the millions of people who voted Biden and Harris into office will be all but relegated to their couches on Inauguration Day.

 With Mall, bridges and streets closed in D.C., the nation prepares for a celebration of democracy mostly devoid of its citizens

-Addressing a nation starved for hope and an opportunity to mark the end of a fraught election together, the Biden team hopes that carefully staged virtual events will be enough to conjure optimism about the country’s ability to rebound from dual public health and safety crises.
+Addressing a nation starved for hope and an opportunity to mark the end of a fraught election together, the Biden team hopes carefully staged virtual events will be enough to conjure optimism about the country’s ability to rebound from dual public health and safety crises.
 They’ve put faith in a star-studded prime-time special and a virtual parade, among other events, to distract from a National Mall populated by law enforcement officers instead of jubilant supporters.

-But as generations of D.C. residents and politicos know, there is nothing like the freezing-cold, so-packed-you-can-hardly-see-it Inauguration Day in the nation’s capital.
+But as generations of D.C. residents and politicians know, there is nothing like the freezing-cold, so-packed-you-can-hardly-see-it Inauguration Day in the nation’s capital.
 For many, the loss of the moment of togetherness is yet another reminder of all that remains in shambles even with a new president about to enter the White House.

 “I just wanted to be there to feel what it is like, the atmosphere,” said Aldo Puccini, a 23-year-old who worked as a field organizer for the Biden campaign.
 “In a lot of ways, it has been this prolonged celebration, but it hasn’t felt that happy.”